 The University of Puget Sound is accredited by the Northwest Commission on Colleges and Universities (NWCCU), an independent, non-profit membership organization recognized by the United States Department of Education.

-In addition to institutional accreditation from the NWCCU, the following programs have specialized accreditation or status:
+In addition to institutional accreditation from the NWCCU, the following programs have specialized accreditation:

 - The Bachelor of Science Degree in the Department of Chemistry at the University of Puget Sound is approved by the American Chemical Society.
 This program is not intended to lead to licensure.

 - The Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education, American Occupational Therapy Association, P.O.
 Box 31220, Bethesda, MD 20824-1220.
 301.652.2682.
 Graduates of the program will be able to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
-Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+After successful completion of the NBCOT, the individual will be an Occupational Therapist, Registered (OTR) and can apply for licensure in any of the 50 states that require it.

 - The Physical Therapy program at the University of Puget Sound is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703.706.3245; email: firstname.lastname@example.org; website: http//www.capteonline.org.
 Accreditation qualifies the physical therapy graduate to take the national licensing examination and, on successful completion of the exam, apply for licensure in all 50 states.

-Enrolled or prospective students wishing to review documents describing the University's accreditation may do so in the Associate Deans' Office, Jones 212.
+Enrolled or prospective students wishing to review documents describing the University's accreditation may do so in the Academic Deans' Office, Jones 106.